sanecodeguy/Mazerunner-Raycasting-SFML/README.md

-**Mazerunner: The Golden Door**
+**Mazerunner: The Golden Door 3D**

-Mazerunner: The Golden Door is an exciting maze-exploration game developed using C++ and SFML.
+Mazerunner: The Golden Door is an exciting maze-exploration 3D game developed using C++ and SFML.
 The objective is to navigate the maze, battle monsters, and find the elusive golden door to escape while avoiding death.

 ![image](https://github.com/user-attachments/assets/4d386ce8-4b5d-4605-b421-d8c98414067b)